ksu-is/Mind_Scape_Universe/README.md

 Made with ❤️ by Jayanth R Sidlyali — a passionate Pythonista helping students use data to grow smarter.

-Added edited parts by Emanuel Vega
+Added edited parts by Emanuel Vega.

 ---

 ## 📜 License

 This project is licensed under the MIT License.